Hal9000/regexador/README.md

-**UPDATING for 2019**
+**UPDATING for 2020**
-  - create gemspec
+  - updated gemspec
-  - update code for Ruby 2.6
+  - updating code for Ruby 2.6, 2.7
-  - convert RSpec to MiniTest
+  - converting RSpec to MiniTest
   - add more tests
   - add more examples
   - add a tutorial
+  - add a glossary
   - begin work on translating Ruby regexes
   - investigate Python/Perl/Elixir compatibility
   - investigate possibility of engine mockup with debugger